luozhongze/luozhongze.github.io/_pages/about.md

 I like Formula 1 very much and my home team is McLaren.
 If you also like it, you are welcome to communicate with me, let's enjoy the fast and furious together.

-I like watching movies so much.
+I like watching movies.
 My favorite movies are Interstellar, Titanic, Coco, Harry Potter and so on.

 I also really like listening to music, I love all styles of music, such as R&B, Hip-Hop, Pop and so on.